Senior Living PPC

 - Minimum radius: 20–25 miles for suburban communities, 15 miles (policy minimum) for urban markets

-- Grand Opening and Event awareness campaigns produce zero leads — confirmed $2,499 spend, zero leads in Reserve Lone Tree
+- Grand Opening and Event awareness campaigns produce zero leads — awareness objectives have no conversion mechanism under housing policy restrictions

 - Remarketing CPL is typically 3–4x higher than prospecting in smaller markets